-Mary Daly received her PhD in social and political sciences from the European University Institute and taught at Georg-August-Universität Göttingen, Germany and Queen’s University Belfast before joining Oxford in 2012.
-Her research interests and expertise are primarily focused on the analysis of social policy in advanced OECD countries.
-Most of her work is comparative, in a European and international context, and interdisciplinary.
-Mary Daly’s research has been supported by a wide range of funders, including the Economic and Social Research Council, the EU, Council of Europe, the ILO, UN, UN Women and UNICEF.
-She has been a visiting scholar at a number of universities, including Harvard University (Minda de Gunzburg Center for European Studies) and Brown University (Population Studies and Training Center).
+Mary Daly’s research interests and expertise are international in scope, focused on the analysis of social policy with a particular interest in family, gender, care/social care and poverty.
+Most of her work is comparative, in a European and international context.
+Her research has been supported by a wide range of funders, including the Economic and Social Research Council, the EU, Council of Europe, the ILO, UN, UN Women and UNICEF.

-Substantively, Professor Daly is interested in and has published widely on the following social policy areas:
+Mary Daly researches the following social policy areas:

-- family policy, including parenting, provision for children and the governance of family
+- family policy, including parenting, policies for children and the governance of family life

 - poverty and welfare